This page supplies our most recent

 be spared from another direct hit from hurricanes and tropical storms this

-the Village of Windward.
-Roof is covered once again, but looks iffy with at
+of Windward.
+Roof is covered once again, but looks iffy with at least small

-least small leak.
-We have much work to do yet by way of painting and some
+leak.
+We have much work to do yet by way of painting and some wall repairs.

-We need to replace our old standby generator (made in the 1960s).
-I prefer
+to replace our old standby generator (made in the 1960s).
+I prefer another

-another Onan RV twin-cylinder type rated at five or six KW, with remote
+Onan RV twin-cylinder type rated at five or six KW, with remote start and

-start and shutdown capabilities.
+shutdown capabilities.
 Either LPG or gasoline will work.
-This type
+This type is built

-is built to run for long periods and they are rather quiet and less likely
+to run for long periods and they are rather quiet and less likely to disturb

-to disturb our neighbors.
-Our old one is worn out and burning one quart of
+our neighbors.
+Our old one is worn out and burning one quart of oil every

-oil every one to two hours of operation.
-A used one in good condition would
+one to two hours of operation.
+A used one in good condition would be great

-to supply water to our house by the
+supply water to our house by the electric pump.

 appreciate each of you that stand with us by your prayers, support, and